Skip to main content

 Fingerprinting Services

-Fingerprinting services for Lone Tree, Colorado residents are available through the local police department and authorized third-party providers in Douglas County.
+Fingerprinting services for Lone Tree, Colorado residents are available through local police (where present) and authorized third-party providers in Douglas County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the Lone Tree Police Department or the Douglas County Sheriff's Office for scheduling, fees, and required documentation.
-The Colorado Department of Justice or state police may also process fingerprint-based background checks.
+The Colorado Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions